Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 From bus or train station, have taxi enter by Gate 2, (exit 12) off I-77, Forest Drive gate, then proceed as above.

-Currently, there is no base transportation on this installation.
-However, taxicabs are authorized to transport Soldiers and Family Members on and off post; no ride share, i.e., Uber, Lyft etc.
+Fort Jackson has Taxicabs that are authorized to transport Soldiers and Family Members on and off post; no ride share, i.e., Uber, Lyft etc. Taxicabs are normally located at the Main PX parking lot.

 The number for base information is 803-751-7511 or DSN 312-734-7511.